nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/AddResult2.png" width=500 height=400>

-- `star 1` will give you the result of the picture shown below:
+- `star 1` will star the first recipe, as shown in the image below:

 <img src="images/StarResult1.png" width=500 height=400>

-- `star 2` will give you the result of the picture shown below:
+- `star 2` will star the second recipe, as shown in the image below:

 <img src="images/StarResult2.png" width=500 height=400>